cablelabs/Streamlined_Onboarding_Demo/docs/Build.md

 * The diplomat can be built with `make SO_DPP=1 dpp_diplomat`

-### Lightswitch
+### Client Pi Devices

+* The client (Wi-Fi station) OCF devices consist of Python-based QT5 GUIs with underlying IoTivity-Lite stacks.
+  * One device represents a lamp.
+  * One device represents a lightswitch (lamp control).
+* On Raspberry Pi, the system-installed `python3-pyqt5` package should be installed.
+  * On other platforms, this package or the `PyQt5` package via `pip` can be installed.
+* The devices can be built & run from within the `ocf_devices` directory.
+  * This directory contains common and specific source for each device.
-* The lightswitch device is defined in this repository, and its source code is located in the directory `ocf_devices/lightswitch`
+* The Makefile in the `ocf_devices` directory can be used to build the
+  following:
-* The Makefile in that directory can be used to build the necessary library that Python interacts with when running the lightswitch device
+  * The `libso.so` library that Python interacts with when running the client devices.
-  * This library can be built with a simple `make` (the library is the default target)
-* Once the lightswitch library is built, the lightswitch application can be run in two ways:
-  * A command-line interface mode that can be run with the command `python -m slined_onboarding.cli.switch_cli`
-  * A graphical interface (built in QT) that can be invoked with the command `python -m slined_onboarding.gui`
-* Note that the lightswitch application relies on the `dotenv` module to read environment variables from a `.env` file
-  * A template file with all the necessary variables (as well as some defaults that can be used) is available at `ocf_devices/lightswitch/dotenv_template`
-  * This file can be copied to `.env` and adjusted as necessary
+  * A Python Wheel package for easy installation (Make target: `dist`).
+    * When installed, this package includes the `slined_onboarding` module, as well as the `libso.so` library.